awslabs/amazon-sagemaker-workshop/README.md

 - Amazon S3
 - Amazon SageMaker
 - AWS Cloud9
-- Amazon EC2:  including P3, C5, and M5 instance types; to check your limits, see [Viewing Your Current Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)
+- Amazon EC2:  including P3, C5, and M5 instance types; to check your limits, see [Viewing Your Current Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+If you do not have at least the default limits specified in [the Amazon SageMaker Limits table](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_sagemaker), please file a limit increase request via the AWS console.

 **Use Your Own Account**: The code and instructions in this workshop assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.
 You can work around these by appending a unique suffix to the resources that fail to create due to conflicts, but the instructions do not provide details on the changes required to make this work.
 Use a personal account or create a new AWS account for this workshop rather than using an organization’s account to ensure you have full access to the necessary services and to ensure you do not leave behind any resources from the workshop.